CSA-RH/rosa-hcp-fast-deploy/README.md

 # Additional tools
 From the main menù, click option #8 to access to the sub-menù called " ROSA HCP TOOLS Menu ". <br />
-Here you will find specific actions you take do to manage your environment:
+Here you will find some specific actions you can take to manage your environment:
 ```
 ************************************************************